 Q. WHEN WILL THIS HAPPEN?

-Unless a deal says otherwise, the UK will be bound by EU law until it leaves in March 2019 and no changes to legislation will take place until after that date, although proposed changes may be consulted upon beforehand.
+Unless a deal says otherwise, the UK will be bound by EU law until it leaves, currently timetabled for 31 October 2019 and no changes to legislation will take place until after that date, although proposed changes may be consulted upon beforehand.
 If there is no deal, then directly applicable EU law such as Regulations (rather than Directives) and court precedents may disappear.
 Another question is what will happen to infraction proceedings once the UK has left, and the knock-on implication of how closely the UK will adhere to EU regulation in the months leading up to its departure.

 Q. HOW WILL BRITAIN LEAVING THE EU IMPACT ON INTELLECTUAL PROPERTY?